Earth Notes: Homebrew LED NightlightUpdated 2023-10-30.

 The upstairs corridor does not have even one power socket, so my first attempt was to try using a 3W (cool white) MR16 12V lamp from my solar off-grid system, temporarily hooked up at the master bedroom door.
 It's certainly enough to see by, even downstairs, but was too bright and kept us awake at night.
 Also the power drain is a bit more than I'd like from my off-grid system (the 'official' server drain is under 4W!).

 My second attempt involves a block of 4xAA NiMH 1.2V rechargable cells, a 470Ω resistor and a push-button toggle switch, and a 10mm nominal 60cd (60kmcd) 3.5V white clear LED c/o Thurmond M in Texas (thanks again) that I had available to tinker with, all in series in a clear plastic box, sitting on a chest of drawers.
 So far so good.

 With the 4.7kΩ resistor (up from an initial 470Ω which made the nightlight too bright) the current draw is ~0.4mA with fully-charged cells, this ~1mW total draw from the battery of ~10Wh capacity, (much less than 1000th of my previous solution!) thus nominally good for the entire winter at 10 hours per day before recharge, though self-discharge from the batteries is probably higher.

 The resistor value can be reduced to 100Ω or thereabouts to increase brightness at the cost of reduced battery life.

-(We can recharge those cells from solar or the mains.)
+(Those cells can be recharged from solar or the mains.)

 Adding a SPU30P06P P-channel power MOSFET (that I had to hand) and a SFH300-3 phototransistor gate to source with a 1MΩ pull-down resistor gives me a nightlight that goes off automatically in the light.
 (I've done this mainly to make the batteries last longer between charges, maybe a month, and because I can...)